fit-r2lab/r2lab-demos/openair/mosaic-demo.md

 this the place where you tell your RAN where to find the CN

-## Manage
+### Manage

-Following commands are available:
+Following commands are available on both boxes:

 * `start`
-  * optionnally on the RAN box, you can do `start-graphical true` to start with a UI (requires an X11-enabled ssh session)
+  * optionnally on the RAN box, you can do `start -x` to start with a UI (requires an X11-enabled ssh session)

 * `stop`